Vhati/Slipstream-Mod-Manager/skel_win/readme_for_windows.txt

   To start the mod manager:
     On XP, double-click modman.exe.

-    On Windows 7 or Vista, Slipstream usually needs to be run as an administrator.
+    Since Windows Vista, Slipstream usually needs to be run as an admin.
       Right-click modman.exe and "Run as Administrator".
       Or double-click modman_admin.exe.